Ball kids to wear gloves, not touch towels at Indian Wells

 This year’s field includes Rafael Nadal, Novak Djokovic, Serena Williams, Naomi Osaka and Coco Gauff.

-Organizers “remain very positive” about this year’s event, a tournament spokesman said.
+Organizers ”remain very positive” about this year’s event, said Matt Van Tuinen, a tournament spokesman.

 Other precautions include over 250 hand sanitizing stations set up throughout the Indian Wells Tennis Garden.